 - Per capita, Australia has more cruise passengers than any other nation, making it the fourth-largest cruise market in the world.

 - Australian Industry Standards – Maritime Industry Reference Committee

 - Australian Industry and Skills Committee – National Industry Insights – Maritime

 - Australian Maritime Safety Authority

 - Ports Australia

 - Seacare Authority

 Latest Maritime Industry News

-At its meeting on 19 August 2021, the Australian Industry and Skills Committee (AISC) approved the Transport and Logistics Training Package Release 6.0 for referral to Skills Ministers for endorsement.
+At its meeting on 19 August 2021, the Australian Industry and Skills Committee (AISC) approved Maritime Training Package Release 8.0 for referral to Skills Ministers for endorsement.
 This included work on the projects below: Maritime Dredging Operations - A new Skill...

 Closing Monday 30 August 2021.
 The Technical Advisory Committee (TAC) for the TLI Crane High Risk Work Licence Project has considered all stakeholder feedback and revised nine draft Units of Competency.
 At the request of Safe Work Australia, the units have been...